matter-labs/zksync-era/docs/guides/development.md

 Initialization may take some time, but key steps (such as downloading and unpacking keys or setting up containers) only need to be completed once.

-You may find useful to run this (and other) commands with the `--verbose` flag to see more detailed output.
+To see more detailed output, you can run commands with the `--verbose` flag.

 ## Cleanup